Attorney/educator Teddy Davis, 36, is the new generation leader running for Los Angeles City Council in District 4.

 Davis went to college and law school in Washington, DC, earning degrees from Georgetown University's School of Foreign Service and The Catholic University of America's Columbus School of Law.
 He is admitted to the practice of law in the District of Columbia and is a member of the National Hispanic Bar Association.

 Davis began his commitment to public service while still in college, serving as an inner-city tutor in America Reads, the work-study program created by President Clinton.

-He later became Special Assistant to the Governor and was part of the team that reduced class sizes, brought health care to more children, and protected the environment by blocking new oil drilling off the coast of California.
+He later became Special Assistant to the Governor and was part of the team that brought health care to more children, protected California's coastline, and made it easier to pass local school construction bonds.

 Believing that a strong democracy depends on a strong press, Davis joined ABC News in 2003.
 He got his start on an overnight shift and worked his way up to being the network's deputy director of political coverage.